caillef/cubzh-library/ui_blocks/README.md

 #### anchorNode

-Set the position of a noce based on its parent.
+Set the position of a node based on its parent.

 Parameters:
 1) ui node: the UI node